kat-kel/gallicorpora-demo/README.md

         $ bash install.sh -d <DIRECTORY>
         ```

->Note: The prototype currently recognizes which model to apply to a document by parsing the digitized document's IIIF manifest and extracting the first two letters of the text's primary language, as it is registered in the manifest.
+>Note: The prototype currently recognizes which model to apply to a document by parsing the digitized document's IIIF manifest and extracting the first two letters of the first language the manifest ascribes to the document.
 This means that the prototype does not distinguish between different types of French, such as *moyen français* (frm) and *français moderne* (fra).
-Without standardization in how the IIIF manifest records a document's language, the prototype parses just the language's first two letters.
-If you are using your own models, (re)name a copy of the model where the first two characters are the first two letters of the language of the document's training data as that language would likely be written in a IIIF manifest.
+In both cases, that document's language would be represented in the file name as "fr".

 ---
 ### Run the Application
 4. Run the script `process.sh` with its required parameter `-f`.

-- In order to know which documents to download and transcribe, the application needs to read a text file.
-This file should have all the Archival Resource Keys (ARK) of each document recorded, each on a new line.
-The text file will resemble this:
+- In order to know which documents to download and to transcribe, the application needs to read a text file with a list of each document's Archival Resource Key (ARK).
+Each ARK should be on a new line in this simple text document, as seen in the following example:

     ```
     bpt6k72609n